 If I pass my resit, when will my graduation take place?

-Graduation ceremonies will take place beginning on Friday, 30 August 2019.
+Graduation ceremonies will take place beginning on Monday 15 June 2020 and Friday 4 September 2020.
 See the graduation page of the Brookes website for further details.

 Why haven’t I been given a resit?

-30 - 49%.
-If you pass your resit your mark will be capped at 50% regardless of how well you do unless you have made a successful application for mitigating circumstances in which case the mark will be uncapped.
+If you pass your resit your mark will be capped at 50% regardless of how well you do unless you have made a successful application for Exceptional Circumstances, in which case the mark will be uncapped.